mihanizator/developer-site/getting-started.md

 svelte                   Initialize Exofile.yml for Svelte
 ```

-Running the command with a selected parameter will create `Exofile` in your current directory.
+Running the command with a selected parameter will create `Exofile.yml` in your current directory.
 Below is the default configuration of the Exofile:

 ```
 ---